 9. Vehicle removal

-9.1 Any vehicle, which is parked in a parking space, building, transport station, on a road or on a footpath in any manner not in conformity with this Bylaw or resolutions passed under this Bylaw, may be removed at the request of an Authorised Officer.
+9.1 Any vehicle, parked in a parking space, parking area, building, transport station, on a road or on a footpath in any manner not in conformity with this Bylaw or resolutions passed under this Bylaw may be removed at the request of an authorised officer.
 Such a removal will be to a nearby lawful place for vehicle parking, or to any Council vehicle pound, or to any yard in the city occupied by any company engaged by the Council to remove such vehicles, as he or she thinks fit.
 All charges relating to the removal of the vehicle or bulk bin or container shall be met by the owner.

-9.2 Vehicles may also be removed by the Council or their appointed agents from a parking space, building, transport station or road where these facilities require resealing or any other type of repair or maintenance.
-The removal of vehicles will be undertaken where the vehicle obstructs such activity or by its position, prevents the activity from taking place.
+9.2 Vehicles may also be removed by the Council or their appointed agents from a parking space, parking area, building, transport station or road where these facilities require resealing or any other type of repair or maintenance.
+The removal of vehicles will be undertaken where the vehicle obstructs such activity or, by its position, prevents the activity from taking place.

 9.4 Any vehicle may be detained at the place to which it has been removed by the Council or its appointed agents, until the reasonable costs of the removal and of any subsequent daily storage are paid by any person requesting the possession of that vehicle.